Mark Foley (Cork hurler): Inter-county career

 By 1990 Foley was a regular member of the starting fifteen.
 He won his first Munster medal on that year after a man of the match performance in the decider.
 Foley's 2-7 contributed to the 4–16 to 2–14 defeat of reigning champions Tipperary.
 The subsequent All-Ireland final on 2 September 1990 pitted Cork against Galway for the second time in four years.
 Galway were once again the red-hot favourites and justified this tag by going seven points ahead in the opening thirty-five minutes thanks to a masterful display by Joe Cooney.
 Cork fought back with an equally expert display by captain Tomás Mulcahy.
 The game was effectively decided on an incident which occurred midway through the second half when Cork goalkeeper Ger Cunningham blocked a point-blank shot from Martin Naughton with his nose.
 The umpires gave no 65-metre free, even though he clearly deflected it out wide.
 Cork went on to win a high-scoring and open game of hurling by 5–15 to 2–21.
 The victory gave Foley an All-Ireland medal.

 Cork surrendered their titles in 1991, however, Foley claimed his second Munster medal in 1992 following a 1–22 to 3-11 of Limerick.
 On 6 September 1992 Cork faced Kilkenny in the All-Ireland decider.
 At half-time Cork were two points ahead, however, two second-half goals by John Power and Michael "Titch" Phelan supplemented a first-half D. J. Carey penalty which gave Kilkenny a 3–10 to 1–12 victory.

 Foley won a National Hurling League medal in 1993 following a 3–11 to 1–12 defeat of Wexford.
 He was dropped from the starting fifteen for the subsequent championship campaign, a move which effectively brought an end to his inter-county career, as he had started a very busy dental practice in Bantry in West Cork which was demanding huge amounts of his time.

-Inter-provincial
+Inter-provincial career

 Foley was picked for the Munster inter-provincial team in 1988.
 He was at left corner-forward in the 4–13 to 2-11 semi-final defeat by Connacht.